Things you need to know

 The certificate, which is valid for ten years, also gives information on how to improve a property’s efficiency, and so cut tenants’ energy bills.

-From the 1st April 2018, it is an offence to let a property with an EPC rating of F or G as a new tenancy, and it will be an offence from 1st April 2020 to let a property with an EPC rating of F or G regardless of when the tenancy started.
+Since the 1st April 2020 it has been an offence to let a property with an EPC rating of F or G, regardless of when the tenancy started.

 If a property is let that doesn’t have a valid EPC, this can be used to declare a Section 21 and Section 8 notice invalid.
 It’s rare but complicated.
 If this happens seek professional advice.